XiaoFeiHe1993/React-Open-Text/README.md

 ### This is a component that can show long text, and show 'open' or 'close' text.
 But I recommend you can get the source, rather than npm install it.
+If it can help you, you can star it

 #### This results
 ![](./assets/image/微信截图_20190315222811.png)